MetaLife-Protocol/MetalifePub/README.md

 The above configuration is the basic configuration, and the hardware configuration can be further upgraded for Pubs with storage requirements in the future.

-### Install the pub
+### Install the Server

- This version of Pub is written in Go.
+ This version of Server is written in Go.
 We recommend that users pre-install the latest version of Go.
-And further execute the following script to install pub.
+And further execute the following script to install Server.

 ```bash
 git clone https://github.com/MetaLife-Foundation/MetalifePub